aviatesk/street-feature-analysis/README.md

 ## Future works

-While there are many on-going researches about the interpretability of neural networks' behaviour including Attribution analysis like [(Guided-)GradCAM], it seems that an interface combining Feature visualization with Attribution analysis introduced in https://distill.pub/2018/building-blocks/ could be the next step.
-I may implement the rich interface for [VGG16-Street10] as a future enhancement.
+While there are many on-going researches about the interpretability of neural networks' behavior including Attribution analysis like (Guided) Grad-CAM, it seems that an interface combining Feature visualization with Attribution analysis introduced in https://distill.pub/2018/building-blocks/ could be the next step.
+I may implement the rich interface for VGG16-Street10 as a future enhancement.